mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `user`: The uid of the respective user.
 - `client_id`: The client_id of the respective client.
 - `scopes`: An array of scopes allowed for this token.
+- `email`: The email of the respective user.

 **Example:**